johnnygoblue/treasureIsland/README.md

 * 10 points: Test file coverage (effectiveness at exposing buggy solutions).
 * 10 points: Memory leak check with valgrind

 All grading will be done by the autograder.
+By default, we will use your best submission for final grading.
+If you would like us to use your LAST submission instead, use this google form: https://docs.google.com/forms/d/e/1FAIpQLSe8BxRNnZKgRI4o-V7eG5F6LY_GhhWjMyJW8yKcP4XKVm2JrQ/viewform

 ### Memory Leak Check